kocatepedogu/cellular-automaton-processor/README.md

 ## Instruction Set Architecture

-There are currently 15 instructions.
-The maximum number of different opcodes is limited to 16, so the last opcode value 15 will be used for enabling less commonly used extension instructions with additional parameters.
+There are currently 17 instructions.
+The maximum number of different opcodes is limited to 16, so the last opcode value 15 is used for using extension instructions (E-type) together with the function code.

 | Opcode | Mnemonic | Name                  | Type | Example          |
 |--------|----------|-----------------------|------|------------------|